About Me & My Teaching

 And I teach in this method as well.
 I assess where my students are, where they are coming from, what their interests and concerns are in the moment, and craft classes to support their healing, growth and transformation.

-I can’t take the credit though.
 I have learned and benefited from the work of countless yoga practitioners and other teachers.
 Thank you to Chase Bossart, Dolphi Wertenbaker and Pamela Hightower and other teaching staff at the Yoga Well Institute, and to Chris Crews of the Evansville Yoga Center for getting me started in teaching yoga.
+Thank you to all the yoga teachers who came before and paved the way for me to learn and share this practice.